oracle/weblogic-kubernetes-operator/integration-tests/README.md

 javaLoggingLevel: FINE
 ```

-src/integration-tests/resources/domainonpvwlst.yaml - See "Input Yaml to the test".
+src/integration-tests/resources/domainonpvwlst.yaml - See [Input Yaml to the test](#input-yaml-to-the-test).
 For all the properties that are not defined here, the default values in the sample inputs are used while generating inputs yaml.

 ```
 adminServerName: admin-server